-A New Drug Application (NDA) for Colgate Total® was submitted to the United States Food and Drug Administration (FDA).
-This was necessary because of a new ingredient in the product, the product claims, and the benefits the product provides.
-This review has successfully concluded with FDA approval of Colgate Total® toothpaste, which means that the FDA has determined that the product is safe and effective for its intended use.
-It is rare for an NDA for a new toothpaste to be cleared by the FDA.
-This is the first toothpaste that has received NDA approval in over 10 years!
-FDA clearance was granted on July 11, 1997.
+Prior to first marketing Colgate Total® in 1997, we had to submit a New Drug Application (NDA) to the United States Food and Drug Administration (FDA).
+This was necessary because Colgate Total® contained a new combination of ingredients in the product, made new product claims, and provided consumers with new benefits.
+FDA's review successfully concluded with the approval of the NDA for Colgate Total® toothpaste, which means that the FDA determined that Colgate Total® was safe and effective for its intended use.
+The NDA for Colgate Total® was approved on July 11, 1997.

-Colgate Total® is formulated with 0.24% sodium fluoride for anticaries efficacy.
-This translates to 1,100 ppm (parts per million) of fluoride, the same as in any Colgate Toothpaste.
+Colgate Total® is formulated with 0.243% sodium fluoride for anti-caries efficacy.
+This translates to 1,100 ppm (parts per million) of fluoride ion.

-Colgate Total® is indicated as an everyday toothpaste.
+Colgate Total® is indicated as a daily use toothpaste.
 There is no contraindication against prolonged use.
 Colgate Total® should be used as directed for adults and children older than 6 years of age.

 Consult your doctor or physician.

-Children under 6 years should not use Colgate Total® unless directed by a dentist or physician.
-The label for Colgate Total® states that the antigingivitis and antiplaque effects have not been proven in children.
+Children under 6 years should not use Colgate Total® unless directed by a dentist or physician, as anti-gingivitis and anti-plaque effects have not been proven in children.